tanho63/tanho.ca/content/talks/_index.md

 ---
-title: "Talks"
+title: "Talks and Tantorials"
-description: "Talks I have given, in text form"
+description: "Talks and tutorials I have given, in text form"
 cascade:
   showComments: true
   showReadingTime: true